 When the surgery is completed, a child almost always is placed in a cast to help steady the hip as it heals.
 The cast also helps with pain.
 A child also will need to use a reclining wheelchair and a special car seat to travel for an amount of time after the surgery.

-Norton Children’s Orthopedics of Louisville provides specialized orthopedic care for children experiencing neuromuscular conditions, such as spina bifida.
-Its physicians are a part of multidisciplinary teams for several specialized clinics for children with neuromuscular conditions, including spina bifida and cerebral palsy.
+Norton Children’s Orthopedics of Louisville, affiliated with the UofL School of Medicine, provides specialized orthopedic care for children experiencing neurological conditions, such as spina bifida.
+Its physicians are a part of multidisciplinary teams for several specialized clinics for children with neurological conditions, including spina bifida and cerebral palsy.